 The flooring in your new WestBay home requires regular maintenance and care to provide years of comfort.
-The coverage provided under the Homes by WestBay Limited Warranty is limited only to materials that were installed by Homes by WestBay during the construction of your new home.
+The coverage provided under the Homes by WestBay Limited Home Builders Warranty is limited only to materials that were installed by Homes by WestBay during the construction of your new home.
 If you have installed products from an outside source and installed them after close of escrow, you must contact that supplier directly.

 In some instances, especially in upper floors, floors may squeak.
 Squeaky floors are usually caused by changes in weather conditions and seasons when shrinkage and expansion are at their peak.
 These squeaks may also occur with the normal settling of your home.
-This is a normal condition, and is not considered a defect under the limited warranty coverage.
-There will be a one-time courtesy review/correction of floor squeaks during the warranty period.
-For any areas under carpeting the carpeting may be pulled back to facilitate removing the squeak.
-Homeowner is responsible to move any furniture to provide access for the repair.
-Any tiled areas will be attempted to be secured through a grout joint and then have the grout touched up.
+This is a normal condition, and is not considered a defect under the limited Home Builders warranty coverage.

 Floor squeaks under Luxury Vinyl Planking in the field area will not be addressed.
 Please inspect your finished flooring carefully during your new home orientation.
 Any damage or defects in the flooring MUST be noted at this time.
-Cosmetic items are not covered under the limited warranty and cannot be addressed at a later time.
+Cosmetic items are not covered under the limited Home Builders warranty and cannot be addressed at a later time.
 This damage includes, but may not be limited to chipped or broken tiles, scratched vinyl plank floors, torn carpeting, and scuffed flooring.
 These items will be your responsibility.